-How does screen time seem to always take over in the summer?
+How does summer screen time seem to always take over?

 You’re not quite sure how it happens.